Man charged after prayer leader stabbed at London mosque

-LONDON (AP) — British police have charged a 29-year-old man over the stabbing of an official at one of London’s biggest mosques during afternoon prayers.
+LONDON (AP) — A 29-year-old man appeared in court Saturday, charged withstabbing an official at one of London’s biggest mosques during afternoon prayers.

-Daniel Horton is due in court Saturday to face charges of grievous bodily harm and possession of a bladed article.
+Daniel Horton, who is homeless, is charged with grievous bodily harm and possession of a bladed article.

 Police say they do not think the attack was terrorism-related.

+Prosecutor Tanyia Dogra said the suspect and victim Raafat Maglad knew one another because Horton had been attending the mosque for a number of years.

-Raafat Maglad, who is in his 70s, was stabbed in the shoulder as prayers began Thursday at the London Central Mosque.
+Maglad, 70, was stabbed in the neck with a kitchen knife as prayers began Thursday at the London Central Mosque.
 He worked as the muezzin, the person who calls Muslims to prayer.

 He was treated in a London hospital but returned to attend prayers Friday.